IslamHesham-Dev/Cloud-Computing-Assignment-2/README.md

 ![SQS Queue with Visible Message](./SQS_Queue.png)

-*Description:* This screenshot displays the `OrderQueue` with at least one visible message (under "Approximate number of messages" or "Messages Available").
+*Description:* This screenshot displays the `OrderQueue` with at least one visible message (under "Number Of Messages Received" or "Number of Messages Sent").

 ---